 Classes Cancelled (No Day Classes and/or No Evening Classes): When classes are cancelled, students and faculty are not expected to report to campus.
 As the university continues to operate, staff members who have not been designated for emergency operations should use their own judgment as to the relative safety of their coming to or staying on campus during this time.
 Those who are unable to come to campus or stay for the day are asked to notify their supervisor of their decision, and change their outgoing voice mail greeting for the time they plan to be away.
 Staff members may use earned compensatory, bonus, and vacation leave to pay for the lost hours, or may make up the time within the next 12 months.

 Emergency Closing: The Chancellor may close the University when extreme conditions warrant.
 Under these conditions, all employees who are not designated for emergency operations will be released from work until the University is re-opened.
 Employees will not be charged leave time for any Emergency Closing.
-The Office of the President and Office of State Personnel must be notified within five days of an official Emergency Closing.
+The Office of the President and Office of State Human Resources must be notified within five days of an official Emergency Closing.

 Accounting for Time Not Worked Due to Adverse Weather: